Advertise on My Island Brač Channels

 Brač Bus Routes Explained: Map, Schedule & Tips

-Milna is a well-known nautical port but also a stop for several catamaran lines connecting it to Split, Dubrovnik, and the islands of Hvar, Vis, Šolta, Korčula and Mljet.
+Milna is a well-known nautical port but also a stop for several catamaran lines connecting it to Split, Dubrovnik, and the islands of Hvar, Šolta, Korčula and Mljet.

 Latest articles